 '''

-java.lang.Object

 javax.realtime.RawMemoryAccess

 javax.realtime.RawMemoryFloatAccess

 '''

 This class holds the accessor methods for accessing a raw memory area by float and double types.
 Implementations are required to implement this class when and only when the underlying Java Virtual Machine supports floating point data types.